6WIND/supervision-grafana/README.md

 in your grafana.

 This dashboard contains six rows:

-:   -   Speedometers: display an instant throughput performance on an
+-   Speedometers: display an instant throughput performance on an interface
-        interface
-    -   Network: display an history of the throughput performance, on bot TX and RX sides, for all interfaces and a total wave
+-   Network: display an history of the throughput performance, on both TX and RX sides, for all interfaces and a total wave
 -   CPU occupation: display the linux and fast path CPU occupation.
 Just choose which CPU is used by linux or the fast path by hidding it or not in the edit metrics menu of each graph
 -   Memory: display the used RAM in percents
 -   IPsec SAs: show the number of SA and the creation rate in the linux kernel
-    -   Fast path statistics: show all fast path statistics, exceptions, ...
+-   Fast path statistics: show all fast path statistics, exceptions,

 Telegraf
 ========